magicDGS/ReadTools/README.md

 * __QualityChecker__: Get the quality encoding for a BAM/FASTQ file
 * __StandardizeQuality__: Convert an Illumina BAM/FASTQ file into a Sanger
 * __FastqBarcodeDetector__: Identify barcodes in the read name for a FASTQ file and assign to the ones used on the library
+* __BamBarcodeDetector__:	Identify barcodes in the read name for a BAM file and assign to the ones used on the library

 ---